cbayonao/simple_shell/README.md

 execute in this form ./shell

-use commands like ls -l for list directories for example:
+Use commands like ls -l for list directories for example:
 ******************************************
 ******************************************